d12frosted/elpa-mirror/gnu/denote-readme.txt

 .....
 3. The `denote-templates' option
 .....
 4. Convenience commands for note creation
 .....
 5. The `denote-save-buffers' option
 .....
+6. The `denote-kill-buffers' option
-6. The `denote-date-prompt-use-org-read-date' option
+.....
+7. The `denote-date-prompt-use-org-read-date' option
 ..
 2. Create a note from the current Org subtree
 ..
 3. Create note using Org capture
 ..
 4. Create note with specific prompts using Org capture
 ..
 5. Create a note with the region’s contents
+.....
+1. A custom `denote-region' that references the source
 ..
 6. Open an existing note or create it if missing
 ..
 7. Maintain separate directory silos for notes .....
 1. How to switch a silo